alkobtan-OR/pslp/README.md

 ```
 [4] <-- [1] <-- [6] <-- [2] <-- [3] <-- [5]
 ```
 Graphically, and for ease of notation, each item is labelled with its retrieval order in brackets.
 For instance, we say item 1 (or item [4]) is the first one to arrive.
 Similarly, the second arriving item is item 2 (or item [1]) and item 6 (or item [5]) is the last to arrive.
-A number of different solutions can be generated for stacking the mentioned items.
-For example, two different solutions (storage bays) are shown.
+A number of different solutions can be generated for stacking these items.
+For example, two possible solutions (storage bays) are shown.

 ```
 T3   |   [2]   [5]                                      T3   |   [5]   [2]